 I had some research experience but no major publications.

-Some of you may think that’s where the story ends: “Great - so a good personal statement got her the interview.”
-However, the impact of the personal statement reaches beyond the interview invitation.
-Once I was on the interview trail, I realized how heavily my personal statement influenced my interviews.
+Some of you may think that’s where the story ends: “Great.
+So a good personal statement got her the interview.”
+However, my personal statement heavily influenced my interviews.
+Many of my interviews didn’t start with the usual questions like:

 “Tell me about yourself.”